secure-software-engineering/DroidBench/README.md

 * **PrivateDataLeak1**: Summary test case containing various challenges.
 * **PrivateDataLeak2**: Leaks a value from a password field.
 * **PrivateDataLeak3**: The IMEI is written into a file, read out again and then leaked.
+*
+* **Intent-Class-Modeling**:  IMEI is retrieved and stored to Intent.action as a data holder.
+* **Parcel**: IEMI is marshalled and unmarshalled from a Parcel and then leaked to SMS.
+* **SharedPreferences:  IMEI is obtained in the one Activity and stored in the SharedPreferences which is leaked by another Activity.
+* **Two-Components-Shared-Memory**: IMEI is stored in a singleton object in one Activity and leaked in a different Activity.

 Implicit Flows
 --------------